-Right to make changes - Philips Semiconductors reserves the right to make changes in the products - including circuits, standard cells, and/or software - described or contained herein in order to improve design and/or performance.
-When the product is in full production (status 'Production'), relevant changes will be communicated via a Customer Product/Process Change Notification (CPCN).
-Philips Semiconductors assumes no responsibility or liability for the use of any of these products, conveys no licence or title under any patent, copyright, or mask work right to these products are free from patent, copyright, or mask work right infringement, unless otherwise specified.
+Right to make changes - Philips Semiconductors reserves the right to make changes in the products - including circuits, standard cells, and/or so twa e - de crit ed or contained herein in order to improve lesign at d/o pe formance.
+When the product is in ull production status if roduction, relevant charges villue communicated a a Dustement roduction.
+Production Change Notification (CPCN).
+Philips Semiconductors assumes no responsibility or liability for the use of any of these products, conveys no licence or title under any patent, copyright, or mask work right to these products, and makes no representations or warranties that these products are free from patent, copyright, or mask work right infringement, unless otherwise specified.